magogate/SQLServer2019-Mirroring/README.md

    - Follow same steps for both nodes
    - While logging you should be able to login as Domain Administrator user instead of local Administrator
    - Validate nodes in Domain Controller using "Active Directory Users and Computers"

+## 3. Install stand alone SQL Server Instance
+   1. Before you install SQL Server instance, make sure you have internet connectivity from new mirror VM.
+Since you have changed the IP of already existing NIC card, its not sharing a network with your main PC & eventually even internet.
+Add another NIC card which will share the same IP range as your main PC.